jrmatos/js-html-snippets/README.md

 ## Snippets

-The triggers is inside the brackets in the list below.
+The triggers are inside the brackets in the list below.

 ### JavaScript